jeancmaia/mcglm/paper.md

 The `mcglm` library provides a comprehensive platform for data analysis using the McGLM framework.
-Built upon the established standards of the `statsmodels` library, it provides a comprehensive summary report for fitting assessment, including crucial elements such as regression and dispersion coefficients, confidence intervals, hypothesis testing results, residual analysis, goodness-of-fit measurements, and correlation coefficients between outcomes.
+Built upon the established standards of the `statsmodels` library, it provides a comprehensive summary report for fitting assessment, including elementary parameters such as regression and dispersion coefficients, confidence intervals, hypothesis testing results, residual analysis, goodness-of-fit measurements, and correlation coefficients between outcomes.
 In addition, the library provides a rich set of link and variance functions